Puerto Rico is under a tropical storm warning and a hurricane watch as Dorian approaches

-The National Hurricane Center issued a tropical storm warning and a hurricane watch for Puerto Rico on Tuesday morning as Tropical Storm Dorian continues to move across the Caribbean toward the island.
+A tropical storm warning and a hurricane watch are in effect Tuesday morning for Puerto Rico as Tropical Storm Dorian moves into the Caribbean toward the island.

-The storm, which weakened a bit overnight as the system hit Barbados, is expected to pass near, or just south of Puerto Rico Wednesday afternoon and evening as a strong tropical storm.
+The storm's center is expected to pass near, or just south of, Puerto Rico on Wednesday afternoon and evening, with Dorian expected at that time to be a strong tropical storm, according to the National Hurricane Center.

-A hurricane watch means that hurricane conditions are possible within 48 hours and a tropical storm warning means tropical storm conditions are expected within 36 hours.
+A tropical storm warning means tropical storm conditions are expected within 36 hours, and a hurricane watch means that hurricane conditions are possible within 48 hours.

 Puerto Ricans have been urged by their governor to prepare for the coming storm.
-Puerto Rico Gov. Wanda Vázquez Garced declared a state of emergency for the island on Monday.
+Gov. Wanda Vázquez Garced on Monday declared a state of emergency for the island.

 'I urge citizens to activate their emergency plan with caution and peace of mind,' Vázquez said on Twitter.
 'For citizens who do not yet have safe roofs, we will have shelters ready.'

-The government's official Twitter account said Monday there were 360 shelters open across the island for a capacity of 48,500 residents.
-And about 70 hospitals were prepared to handle emergencies, the government said.
+There were 360 shelters open across the island for a capacity of 48,500 residents, the government's official Twitter account said Monday.
+And about 70 hospitals were prepared to handle emergencies, officials said.

-After passing by the Puerto Rico, Dorian is forecast to move near or over eastern Hispaniola and move north Thursday, the National Hurricane Center said.
+After passing Puerto Rico, Dorian is forecast to move near or over eastern Hispaniola and on Thursday to move north, the hurricane center said.

-By the end of the week, what's left of Dorian is expected to move toward the Bahamas and possibly into the southeastern parts of the US.
+By the end of the week, what's left of Dorian is expected to move toward the Bahamas and possibly into the southeastern parts of the United States.
 Forecasts show Dorian reaching the Florida peninsula sometime this weekend as a tropical storm.

-'St. Lucia seems to be the bull's eye (Monday night) for tropical storm conditions,' including strong winds and heavy rain, Brink said.
-The island has discontinued its hurricane watch but remains under a tropical storm warning, the center said.
+Around 8 a.m.
+ET Tuesday, the storm was moving across the island nation of St. Lucia, with maximum sustained winds of 50 mph.

-Dorian will dump up to a heavy 8 inches of rain over the Windward Islands into Tuesday, with some areas possibly drenched by more than 10 inches.
+Dorian will dump heavy rain over the Windward Islands -- Martinique, St. Lucia, Barbados, St. Vincent and the Grenadines, and Grenada -- through Thursday.
+Rainfall there will generally be up to 6 inches, with some isolated downpours of up to 10 inches, the hurricane center said.

-Tropical storm conditions are possible throughout the Lesser Antilles through Tuesday morning and over Puerto Rico Wednesday, the center said.
+Tropical storm conditions are possible throughout the Lesser Antilles through Tuesday morning and in Puerto Rico on Wednesday, the center said.

-And the storm will only intensify as it crosses into the Caribbean Sea and possibly turns into a hurricane.
+The storm is expected to intensify as it crosses the Caribbean Sea and is forecast to be near hurricane strength when it moves close to Puerto Rico and the Dominican Republic on Wednesday and early Thursday, forecasters said.

 Puerto Ricans, still grappling with the devastation of Hurricane Maria in 2017, are on alert for what could be coming.

-FEMA Acting Administrator Peter Gaynor said the agency has positioned supplies in Puerto Rico and the US Virgin Islands ahead of the storm -- more than what was in place before hurricanes Irma and Maria in 2017.
+FEMA has positioned supplies in Puerto Rico and the US Virgin Islands ahead of the storm -- more than what was in place before hurricanes Irma and Maria in 2017 -- Acting Administrator Peter Gaynor said.

 'Four Incident Management Assistance Teams are deploying today with another on standby,' he said on Twitter.

-In South Florida, a team of more than 200 people from 30 different fire departments were preparing to deploy into the storm's path later Monday, CNN affiliate WPLG reported.
+In South Florida, more than 200 people from 30 fire departments prepared Monday to deploy into the storm's path, CNN affiliate WPLG reported.

 'In this particular situation, we're going to be there before the storm hits, so we'll get a little familiarized with the area that we will be responsible for,' Miami Fire Rescue Assistant Chief Scott Dean said.
 'We'll weather the storm where our base of operations will be located, and then as soon as the storm goes through and it's safe, our members will go into the streets and start operations and protect the search-and-rescue efforts.'